This post was updated in September 2019.

 Why you should visit Japan anyway

 We have come to the end of my collection of funny, quirky and strange things in Japan, I hope it made you laugh.
-If you spend some time on Google there are plenty more funny things to find.
-But if I may advise you: just go to Japan!
+If you spend some time on Google there are plenty more fun things to find.

 Also read these posts about Japan:

 - Explore the Japanese Alps

 - Travel from Kanazawa to Shirakawago or from Takayama to Shirakawago

 - Go off the beaten path in Japan

 - Visit Tokyo with kids

 - Drive around Hokkaido